 Study authors took note of the fact that 1 in 5 people who died in collisions with heavy trucks did so because their vehicle traveled underneath the truck due to a lack of side guards.
 This figure has stayed consistent for the last two decades.

-Meanwhile, passenger car deaths in rear-end collisions with heavy trucks has fallen since the implementation of Federal Motor Vehicle Safety Standards Nos.
+Meanwhile, passenger car deaths in rear-end collisions with heavy trucks have fallen since the implementation of Federal Motor Vehicle Safety Standards Nos.
 223 and 224, which require rear-underride guards on trucks over 10,000 pounds and set strength requirements for those guards.
 Still, those standards were set nearly 20 years ago, and the two mothers pushing the latest underride protection law say they should be revisited.